noi-techpark/opendatahub-website/src/content/services/data-visualization/_index.md

   - title: "As a data consumer, you will get"
     description: |-
-        - a guideline and inspiration for new digital products
+        - real-time data visualisation guidance and inspiration for new digital products
         - showcases for single or more datasets
         - web components freely available
         - Open source code on github (free to fork)